furtherandsun/4clojure/README.md

 4clojure
 ========

-Most of my 4clojure solution.
+Most of my 4clojure solutions.
+Problems at the elementary level excluded.